IPM 500: Strategic Planning & Policy Analysis

-Instructors: Bob Freitag and Mary Roderick
+Instructors: Mary Roderick

 This course emphasizes water as a systems element and how the supply of water is dynamic.
 Explore how water, especially fresh water, is a chemically unique and limited resource.
 Students learn about these special properties, how distribution of water is changing as our climate changes and what the consequences are of these changes.
 Gain insight into intergovernmental policy, programs and relationships and their effect on water and water supply, as well as how to apply risk management and risk reduction techniques to water problems.

 Food systems are one of the least examined infrastructures.
 Planners must better understand the systems that provide food to localities, states, the nation and the world, especially with regard to disaster response and food system resilience.
 This course will address the food system – including land use, production, marketing and distribution; access and equity issues; and waste disposal – and will explore links to urban and regional planning.
 Focus on understanding the complexity of the food system and its inherent relationships and tradeoffs, including the roles of the private and public sectors.